People with paralysis control robot waiters in Tokyo cafe

 Not every robot is after your job.
-Instead, some robots are helping humans earn money, at least temporarily.
+Some robots are helping humans earn money, at least temporarily.

 The controllers command the OriHime-D robots via the internet to move, talk to customers and pick up objects like coffee cups.